A decentralized route to the origins of scaling in human language: Model

-The language game is played by a finite population of agents $P=\{1,...,p\}$, sharing a set of words $\{1,...,n\}$ and a set of meanings $\{1,...,m\}$.
-Each agent $k\in P$ is associated to a $n\times m$ \textit{lexical matrix} $L^k=(l_{ij}^k)$, where $l^k_{ij}=1$ if the $i$-th word is related to the $j$-th meaning, and $l^k_{ij}=0$, otherwise.
-More generally, lexical matrices can be understood in terms of language networks \cite{DBLP:journals/complexity/SoleCVS10}.
-Next, two technical terms are introduced.
-Consider one agent $k \in P$, a word $w$ and a meaning $m$.
+The game is played by a finite population of agents $P=\{1,...,p\}$, sharing both a set of words $W=\{1,...,n\}$ and a set of meanings $M=\{1,...,m\}$.
+A word-meaning mapping can be expressed by a $n\times m$ \textit{lexical matrix} $L=(l_{ij})$, where $l_{ij}=1$ if the $i$-th word conveys the $j$-th meaning, and $l_{ij}=0$, otherwise.
+In a related framework, lexical matrices are understood in terms of \textit{language networks} \cite{DBLP:journals/complexity/SoleCVS10}, in which there are two disjoint sets of \textit{nodes}, $W$ and $M$, and the \textit{edges} establish word-meaning relationships.